peacfuljoh/predictive-analytics-ytvideos/README.md

 These activate the conda env, cd into a directory, and then run a script.
 See the `Makefile` for more info.

+## Note on web crawling

+YouTube has a dedicated data API that should be a first point of contact with their content statistics.
+In contrast, this repo runs scrapy spiders to read recently-posted videos' stats for a small number of desired users at a slow pace.
+Doing this slowly is polite as it doesn't overwhelm the target domain's servers.
+This also helps to avoid an IP ban.
+Please use this functionality responsibly.

 ## Machine learning

 ### Regression model and features